Managing Finances and Covering the Mortgage During Cancer Treatment

 Reduce Escrow Account Payments

-When you take out a mortgage, most lenders require you to have an escrow account, which is an account that your lender will use to pay your property taxes and homeowner’s insurance.
+When you take out a mortgage, most lenders require an escrow account to cover your property taxes and homeowner's insurance.
 Each month, part of your mortgage payment funds your escrow account.

 If the value of your home or your equity has increased enough that the loan value is less than 80% of the home's value, you may be able to remove PMI through a reassessment or refinancing.

-You might be able to save money by shopping around for homeowners insurance.
-Get several quotes and see if you can do better.
+You can save money by shopping around for homeowners insurance.
+Get several quotes and switch if you find a lower rate.

 Mortgage Lender or Servicer Hardship Programs

-If your mortgage payments are a hardship during cancer treatment, contact your lender as soon as you can to avoid foreclosure.
+If cancer treatment makes it hard to keep up with mortgage payments, contact your lender as soon as possible to avoid foreclosure.
 They may be willing to work with you.
-Relief may come in the form of more flexible payment terms – that you’ll have to agree and adhere to – or as actual relief from some of your obligations.
-Being proactive and discussing your situation may unlock options you didn’t realize you had.
-Government agencies and policies are designed to help people stay in their homes and avoid foreclosure if possible.
+Relief can take the form of more flexible payment terms you'll need to accept and stick to, or a reduction of some obligations.
+Reach out early.
+Lenders have more options available when you contact them before falling behind.
+Government agencies and policies exist to help people stay in their homes and avoid foreclosure.

 1. 1

-Your lender might agree to lower, suspend or postpone your loan payments for a certain period, such as while you can't work because of treatment.
-You might have to pay back a lump sum when your payments resume, so make sure you agree to a plan you can manage when your income resumes.
+Your lender might agree to lower, suspend or postpone your loan payments during treatment when you can't work.
+You might have to pay back a lump sum when your payments resume, so make sure you agree to a plan you can manage once you're back to work.

 2. 2

-Unlike forbearance, which provides temporary relief, a loan modification makes structural revisions to your mortgage terms.
-You might be able to get a lower interest rate or add time to the term, or even lower the total loan amount.
+Unlike forbearance, which provides temporary relief, a loan modification permanently changes your mortgage terms.
+You may get a lower interest rate, a longer loan term or even a reduced balance.

 3. 3

-Your lender might agree to a plan that lets you avoid foreclosure by paying off the past due amount by a specific date, which could help if you're facing temporary challenges paying the mortgage.
+Your lender might agree to a plan that lets you avoid foreclosure by paying off the past-due amount by a specific date, which can help if you're temporarily behind on payments.

 4. 4